parthgawande/HealthLens-Monitoring-healthcare-performance-and-trends/README.md

 ![Data_Integrity](Images/Data_Integrity.png)

 #### 8.2.4 Handling Missing Values <a name="824-handling-missing-values"></a>
-Identifing and appropriately handling missing values in the dataset to prevent incomplete analysis or errors during visualization.
+Identifying and appropriately handling missing values in the dataset to prevent incomplete analysis or errors during visualization.

 ![Missing_Values](Images/Missing_Values.png)

 #### 8.2.5 Handling Duplicate Records <a name="825-handling-duplicates"></a>
-Identifing and appropriately handling missing values in the dataset to prevent incomplete analysis or errors during visualization.
+Identifying and appropriately handling missing values in the dataset to prevent incomplete analysis or errors during visualization.

 ![Duplicate_Records](Images/Duplicate_Records.png)

 #### 8.2.6 Converting Data Types <a name="826-converting-datatypes"></a>
-Ensure all columns have correct data types for analysis.
+Ensure all columns have the correct data types for analysis.

 ![Converting_Datatypes](Images/Converting_Datatypes.png)